 Option 1: Dual TCI switches simultaneously, probe number for multiple AoA test system is at least 4

-Figure 6.2.1-3: Example measurement setup for Category 2 scenario with 4 probes
+Figure 6.2.1-3: Example measurement setup for Option 1 of Category 2 scenario with 4 probes

 For option 1, in the period of T1, DUT connects TCI state 0 and TCI state 1 via probe#1 and probe#2 respectively.
 Then in the period of T2, TCI state 0 switches to TCI state 3 via switching between probe#1 and probe#4, and in the meanwhile, TCI state 1 switches to TCI state 2 via switching between probe#2 and probe#3.

-Option 2: Dual TCI switches sequentially, probe number for multiple AoA test system is at least 3
+Option 2: Dual TCI switches from one probe to two probes simultaneously, probe number for multiple AoA test system is at least 3